rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

       );
     }
   }

-  return WithAuthentication;
-}

 export default withAuthentication;
 {{< /highlight >}}

 If you are not familiar with higher order components, make sure to read this [gentle introduction](https://www.robinwieruch.de/gentle-introduction-higher-order-components/).
 It gives you an approachable way to learn about them.

-Third, there needs to be a mechanism to pass down the authenticated user object to the other components (e.g. Navigation component).
-As mentioned, we will use React's provider pattern with the context object.
+Fourth, there needs to be a mechanism to pass down the authenticated user object to the other components (e.g. Navigation component).
+As mentioned, we will use React's context API for it.
 Adjust your session handling higher order component to the following.

-{{< highlight javascript "hl_lines=2 16 17 18 19 20 37 38 39" >}}
+{{< highlight javascript "hl_lines=3 28 29 30 25" >}}
 import React from 'react';

-import PropTypes from 'prop-types';
+import AuthUserContext from './AuthUserContext';
 import { firebase } from '../firebase';

-const withAuthentication = (Component) => {
+const withAuthentication = (Component) =>
   class WithAuthentication extends React.Component {
     constructor(props) {
       super(props);

       this.state = {
         authUser: null,
-      };
-    }

-    getChildContext() {
-      return {
-        authUser: this.state.authUser,
       };
     }